 - ◆ The stock markets have taken a hit.
 This is an area where the psychological factor dominates.
-Most Mainland investors are short-term traders. - ◆ The Renminbi exchange rate has also been affected.
-However, the deviation of the central parity rate from the CFETS index has not widened very much.
+Most Mainland investors, especially individual investors, are short-term traders. - ◆ The Renminbi exchange rate has also been affected.
+However, the deviation of the central parity rate from the CFETS (China Foreign Exchange Trade System) index has not widened very much.
 Our focus should be on the central parity rate (onshore rate) rather than the offshore rate. - ◆ It is in China's interests to maintain a relatively stable Renminbi exchange rate.
 It is the only way for the internationalisation of the Renminbi to become a reality.